alexle/alexle.github.com/posts/make-your-own-luck.markdown

 During my last semester of college, I was offered a sys admin internship from a customer at the deli I worked at.
 To this day, my parents still tell me how lucky I was for that to happen.

 The thing is, I didn't feel it was luck.
 But rather the result of studying hard, working at the deli, and keeping a positive attitude each day.

 When the opportunity presented itself, I was **ready** and able to take advantage of it.

 Now you may argue it's just a matter of perspective.

-But if I had taken out student loans and spent my free time playing Starcraft, I wouldn't have worked at the deli and met my future boss.
+But if I had taken out student loans and spent my free time playing video games, I wouldn't have worked at the deli and met my future boss.
 If I had slacked off in school, I wouldn't have had anything impressive to share with him.
-And if I hadn't made an effort to talk to my customers, the conversation may never even have happened.
+And if I had not made an effort to talk to my customers, the conversation may never even have happened.

-The point is what we put out in the universe determines our luck.
+The point is **what we put out** in the universe determines our luck.
 It isn't some magical force that comes and goes, bestowing itself on a select few.

 Say hi to the person next to you in the checkout line, maybe it'll open up a network opportunity.
 Spend time on your tiny side project, it might impress the next person who interviews you.

 I *cringe* when I hear people claim how unlucky they are.
 To me, it's just a convenient excuse to take responsibility off themselves, rather than try to exert some control over their destiny.